 Kinko [禁錮] – Long-term punishment that does not impose work obligations in a legal system that defines categories as work obligations for free sentences.
 That is, a prison (without forced labor); incarceration and confinement.

-How Are Prisons in Japan?
+What Are Prisons Like in Japan?

-Japanese Prison Meals
+Meals in the Japanese Prison

 Japanese prison meals are limited according to an imposed calorie limit.
 There are only three meals a day, with rice, vegetables and a little meat or fish.
 Many end up losing weight in prison.

 Those who have some religious restrictions, can bureaucratically request such schemes.
 Foreigners can choose to eat bread instead of rice for breakfast.

 Professional and formal education is emphasized, as is instruction in social values.
 Most convicts engage in labor, whereby a small pouch is set aside for use on release.

 Prisons in Japan have a system that emphasizes incentives, inmates are initially assigned to community cells and then given better quarters and additional privileges based on their good behavior.

 While some juvenile offenders are treated under the general penal system, most are treated in separate youth training schools.
 More forgiving than penal institutions, these institutions offer correctional education and regular schooling.